Ferdilii/motorized_macro_rail_int_fix/README.md

 ### Choose shot delay

 Hit the 'next' button to choose the shot delay.
 My exposure settings indicate that a photo will take 1/8th of a second to take.
-I thus give a little extra at 0.3 seconds.
+You also want to think about how long the camera will take to write the photo to the SD card (most cameras will buffer shots in memory, but maybe not enough).
 If your camera offers a setting for ["electronic shutter"](https://photographylife.com/mechanical-electronic-shutter-efcs), I suggest turning it on as any amount of
 [shutter shock](https://photographylife.com/shutter-shock) is especially